The Kyrgz Republic

 A Fair, Clear and Predictable Mining Law

-- The World Bank advised the Kyrgyz government in the drafting of its mining law and in a report dated November 2014 stated that: “There has been substantial progress in the mining sector in the past three years.
+- The World Bank advised the Kyrgz government in the drafting of its mining law and in a report dated November 2014 stated that: “There has been substantial progress in the mining sector in the past three years.
 A new law on natural resources and new regulations on licensing in the natural resources sector were drafted.
 In March 2011, Kyrgyzstan became compliant with the Extractive Industry Transparency Initiative”

-- According to the Kyrgyz mining law once a mining plan and drill reserve calculation is submitted and accepted, a mining permit must be issued within 60 days.
+- According to the Kyrgz mining law once a mining plan and drill reserve calculation is submitted and accepted, a mining permit must be issued within 60 days.
 For example Zijin received its mining license immediately as it was in existence since the Soviets first defined the initial reserve.
 Charaat Gold took less than 30 days to receive the approval of its license.

 Tolerant, Literate Population

-- In Central Asia Kyrgyz Republic’s religiously tolerant population, literate (literacy rate of 99%), and a moderate democratic and secular government and relatively low crime rate (6.4 homicides per 100,000 compared to Mexico’s 20.4 and Mali’s 18).
+- In Central Asia Kyrgz Republic’s religiously tolerant population, literate (literacy rate of 99%), and a moderate democratic and secular government and relatively low crime rate (6.4 homicides per 100,000 compared to Mexico’s 20.4 and Mali’s 18).
 Most of its population is Muslim although both Christian and Muslim holidays are celebrated by the entire population and Christmas and Ramadan are official holidays.
 The Republic’s East, where the capital Bishkek is (and our Borubai project) is well-insulated from the country’s eastern neighbors.
 Kazakhstan is directly to the North and China is directly South and South-East.
 The 7,000 meter high Tien Shan mountains form a formidable barrier directly West.

 Other Companies demonstrate a viable business environment